Overview

 Note about Certification and Qualification

 Through this course you will complete nationally recognized online courses that cover basic concepts required for all new Firefighter Type 2 candidates, per the National Wildfire Coordinating Group (NWCG).
 The certificates issued by those online courses will be accepted by most fire agencies.
 Our S-130 field session will be overseen by a qualified lead instructor from the National Wildfire Suppression Association (NWSA) under its agreement with NWCG.
 If you successfully complete all the online courses, the field session, and the arduous work capacity fitness test you will be issued a qualification card through NWSA.
-Note, however, that fire agencies and contractors are responsible for their own qualification processes and may require you to demonstrate skills and knowledge, repeat segments of the training, or complete additional training before they qualify you to work in fire roles.
+A Prescribed Fire Crew Member (RXCM) option is available to person who complete all coursework and the field session, and the Moderate work capacity fitness test.
+Note that fire agencies and contractors are responsible for their own qualification processes and may require you to demonstrate skills and knowledge, repeat segments of the training, or complete additional training before they qualify you to work in fire roles.

 Questions?
 Contact John Punches, course coordinator.